-To be eligible for the Plan, Police and Firefighter's must have been hired prior to the CERS enter date.
+To be eligible for the Plan, Police and Firefighter's must have been hired prior to the CERS entry date.
 Retirement is available after 20 years of service and the retirement income is 50% of the final salary plus 2% of the final salary per year of service between 20 and 25 years and 3% of the final salary of service between 25 and 30 years.
 Upon death a spouse is entities to immediate income equal to the member's last rate of pay regardless the length of the employee's service is death is due to occupational causes otherwise one year of service is required.
 Death benefits cease if the spouse remarries.
-In addition \$24 is payable to the spouse for each minor child until the child reaches the age eighteen.
+In addition, \$24 is payable to the spouse for each minor child until the child reaches the age eighteen.
 Dependent parents may be entitled to 25% of the member's salary if neither a spouse nor a minor child survives.
 Disability benefits are based on 50% of the final rate of pay and upon death the survivors receive benefits under the death benefit provisions.
 Funeral benefits are limited to \$100.
 Cost of living adjustments are provided at the discretion of the Pension Board based on the consumer price index but may not exceed 5% in any given year.
 There are no required contributions by members.
 The Plan does not offer any health insurance to a member.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the Police and Firefighter's Pension Plan.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the Police and Firefighter's Pension Plan are not fully presented in the actuary report.

-At June 30 2018 the City reported \$5,235,262 as the net pension liability off the Police and Firefighters' Pension Plan.
+At June 30, 2019 the City reported \$3,419,339 as the net pension liability of the Police and Firefighters' Pension Plan.
 The City is 100% liable for the amount.

-The net pension liability for the Plan was measured as of July 1, 2015 presumed to equal to June 30, 2015.
+The net pension liability for the Plan was measured as of July 1, 2018 presumed to equal to June 30, 2018.
 The amount was determined by actuarial valuation as of that date.
-The City has not updated the liability amount or performed another actuarial study for June 30, 2016 or June 30, 2017 but did perform an actuarial study dated July 1, 2018, and the City management recognizes that the pension liability could be overstated or understated but does not believe the amount to be material.
+The City has not updated the liability amount or performed another actuarial study for June 30, 2019

-For the year ended June 30, 2018, the City did not recognize pension expense related to the Police and Firefighter's Pension Plan beyond fiduciary benefits paid.
-There was no change in the net pension liability from June 30, 2017 to June 30, 2018 due to lack of an actuarial study.
+For the year ended June 30, 2019, the City did not recognize pension expense related to the Police and Firefighter's Pension Plan beyond fiduciary benefits paid.

 No deferred outflows of resources or deferred inflows of resources were calculated by the actuary based on differences between actual and expected experience, changes of assumption, net difference between projected and actual earnings on pension investments, and there were no changes in proportions.
+The only deferred outflows are presumed to be contributions after the measurement date, in the amount of \$507,849, which will be applied to the subsequent year.